Crate brontes_inspect

 §Inspector

-is a trait defining a method inspect_block
+Inspector is a trait defining a method inspect_block.
+This method takes

-as input and returns a vector of tuples, each
+a BlockTree and Metadata as input and returns a vector of tuples, each

-containing a BundleHeader
+containing a BundleHeader and a BundleData.

 #[async_trait::async_trait]